Chi Lai Tsang at LTRC 2019 with Barry O'Sullivan, British Council (right) and Nick Saville, Cambridge Assessment English (left). Photo credit: Gad Lim

 Park, A. Y., Isaacs, T., & Woodfield, H. (2018).
 A comparison of the effect of extensive and intensive reading approaches on the vocabulary development of Korean secondary EFL learners.
 Applied Linguistics Review, 9,113–134.
 [Download]

-Helen Tan (EdD Bristol, 2016): The effects of planning time and test-taking strategies in Taiwanese EFL learners’ speaking performance on the TOEFL iBT integrated task.
+*Yen-Lun (Helen) Tan (EdD Bristol, 2016): The effects of planning time and test-taking strategies in Taiwanese EFL learners’ speaking performance on the TOEFL iBT integrated task.
 Supported by anAlumni Foundation Travel Award.

 Chisa Matsukawa(PhD Bristol, 2017): Politeness in British English and Japanese: A contrastive study of invitation sequences from a pragmatic-discursive approach.
+Currently Lecturer in Japanese at University of Central Lancashire.

 Hassan Qutub (EdD Bristol, 2017): Arab EFL teachers’ degree of foreign accent: Peer- and self-perceptions of accented speech and views of pronunciation corrective feedback.
 Funded by the Ministry of Higher Education, Kingdom of Saudi Arabia.